Red Lion Hotel Corporation

 RLHC is a hotel franchise company with over 5.6M users to the site per year.
 As Product Manager and UX Designer, I am responsible for creating impactful customer experiences and managing product development initiatives that drive growth.
 I lead a cross-functional product team of designers, engineers, and stakeholders to solve problems to improve our product and business.

-In an effort to create a new version of the website I identified usability issues and determined the critical features to prioritize for the next iteration of the product.
-This process also included user flows, low and high-fidelity wireframes, use cases /requirements, and design prototypes.
+In an effort to create a new version of the website due to low conversion rate and high drop-off rate, I identified usability issues and determined the critical features to prioritize for the next iteration.
+This process also included user flows, low and high-fidelity wireframes, and descriptive use cases /requirements while always following ADA compliancy.

 July 2018 - Ongoing

-Users were asked to think of a place they would like to go to with your family or friends in the United States.
+Using UserTesting.com, I asked 20 people to think of a place they would like to go to with their family or friends in the United States.
 They were to enter the location, dates, number of guests and rooms, and discounts (if applicable).
 They were then asked to follow the booking path until the checkout page while noting their experience and answering questions along the way.

 I defined who the company targets by looking at the customers purpose of stay, demographics, behaviors, motivations, and frustrations.

 33 year old, surban, female, has a family of two

 Doesn’t travel often but tries to find deals for future vacations.
 While she plans her future vacations she is looking for details about the hotel and attractions nearby.
 She tends to go to her saved websites multiple times before deciding.